 Meet Buffy Wicks

-Buffy Wicks is a community organizer, an advocate for kids, and a grassroots activist with experience at the local, state and federal level.
-She was born in a small town in rural California and grew up in a trailer, raised by
+Before being elected to the California State Assembly in 2018, Buffy worked as a community organizer, an advocate for kids, and a grassroots activist with experience at the local, state and federal level.
+She was born in a small town in rural California and grew up in a trailer, raised by working class parents who pushed her to work hard and think big.

 Buffy attended public school, then enrolled at her local community college before transferring to and graduating from a four-year university.
 She got her start in community organizing where she organized against the Iraq War in the Bay Area.